-It forces men to only be allowed to identify with masculine qualities, often the destructive toxic forms.
+It forces men to only be allowed to identify with masculine qualities, often the destructive and emotionally harmful forms.
 And it forces women to only be allowed to identify with feminine qualities, while these qualities are often devalued and disrespected in our culture.
-When women strive to embody sacred masculine qualities, they are often punished and demeaned.
-Even when women embody toxic masculine qualities, they are usually criticized while that same toxic behavior is applauded when exhibited by men, since our culture celebrates and rewards toxic masculine behavior.
+When women strive to embody sacred masculine qualities, they face social pressures to do the opposite.
+Even when women embody overly excessive or unhealthy masculine qualities, they're usually criticized while that same behavior is often applauded when exhibited by men, because that's how the script was written.

-At the same time, when men strive to embody sacred feminine qualities, they are often punished, ridiculed and demeaned, facing all manor of emotional, physical and spiritual violence from different forces in society.
+On the flip side, when men strive to embody sacred feminine qualities, they are often punished, ridiculed and demeaned, facing all manner of emotional, physical and spiritual violence from different forces in society.
 The damage this is doing to men cannot be understated.
-Our culture glorifies and nurtures toxic masculine qualities in our young boys, while ignoring the sacred aspects of the masculine.
+Our culture glorifies and nurtures toxic masculine qualities in our young boys while ignoring the sacred aspects of the masculine.
 Simultaneously, I believe this systemic act of denying and killing off the sacred feminine within our young boys is the origin of the patriarchal violence that is destroying the world.

-Hating people who don't fit into this gender binary is another form of illusion that our toxic culture has cultivated.
-In other, indigenous cultural traditions, transgender or two-spirit people are celebrated and honored.
+Hating people who don't fit into this gender binary (which is merely a bundle of cultural stereotypes for each gender) is another form of illusion that our toxic culture has cultivated.
+In indigenous cultural traditions, transgender or two-spirit people are celebrated and honored.
 This kind of respect is only scantly beginning to surface in our own culture.
 All of these toxic notions about gender stem from a single toxic root - this notion that there is only one right way to be - one right gender binary to belong to.
 If you’re a man, be a real man!
 If you’re a woman, be a real woman!
 All of us instinctively know what this means - the rules we must follow.
 The norms we must obey.
 These norms may be invisible to many of us but they are apparent as day and night as soon as anyone breaks out of the box they were assigned.